kshitizkhanal7/Aerogami/README.md

 # Aerogami: The Art and Science of Aerodynamics using Paper Planes
 An Open Education practice teaching Aerodynamics using Paper Planes

+How do we learn and internalize fundamental concepts in any domain?
+Learning is connecting.
+We connect new concepts with things we already know.

+Einstein said, "If you cant explain it to a child, you don't understand it well enough."

 Everybody is intrigued with how things fly.
 But clear understanding of the concept is limited to people with background in engineering and physics.
-Only few of those who understand how things fly can explain it well enough to lay men.
+Only few of those who understand how things fly can explain it well enough to laymen.

 One man's magic is another man's engineering. - Anonymous